 – Public Finance Management: enhance budget execution, expenditure control, and revenue collection monitoring; reform treasury systems and upgrade cash and debt management procedures; modernization of financial accounts and reporting; implementation of GFS financial statistics classification; formulation of modern financial management legislation; overall strengthening of human and institutional capacity within Ministries of Finance and revenue collecting organizations.

-– Tax/customs policy and administration: undertake assessment of tax systems and assist with the design and implementation of tax reforms; suggest simplification of tax operations; assist with the preparation of the legislative framework for tax and customs administration; assist with the implementation of more effective compliance control tools for tax and customs legislation; propose adaptation of customs operations to meet international agreements.
+– Tax and Customs Administration: undertake assessment of tax systems and assist with the design and implementation of tax reforms; suggest simplification of tax operations; assist with the preparation of the legislative framework for tax and customs administration; assist with the implementation of more effective compliance control tools for tax and customs legislation; propose adaptation of customs operations to meet international agreements.

 – Financial Sector Supervision & Financial Stability: Strengthening laws and regulations governing financial institutions and capital markets using harmonized approaches where possible; Enhancing domestic and off-shore bank supervisory procedures in accordance with international best practices; Stengthening the regulation & supervision of non-bank financial institutions, including insurance companies, credit unions and capital markets intermediaries; Implementing international accounting standards for financial institutions and reporting issues; Enhancing corporate governance standards and transparency regimes for the benefit of investors; Assisting with the introduction of depositor protection mechanisms; Assisting with the preparation and implementation of an anti-money laundering/terrorism laws and procedures